 To kick things off, we – the players – who choose to partake in said league, will have to deal with a mix of Anarchy and Invasion.
 For those not familiar with the two, it cranks up the spawn rate for Rogue Exiles (highly lethal foes), and adds a chance encounter with certain monsters/bosses, not normally found in a particular area/act.
 Bet you’re glad they decided against ticking the hardcore box now, eh?

-Update: Grinding Gear Games just updated the the post, stating that “We’ll also be running a hardcore event with the same rules at the same time!”
+Update: Grinding Gear Games just updated the post, stating “We’ll also be running a hardcore event with the same rules at the same time!”